headzoo/polymer-bundle/Resources/doc/custom.rst

 Lets look at the differences between creating a component using plain HTML5/JS and Polyphonic.

-With the Polyphonic you do not explicity import polymer.html with a ``<link>`` tag.
+With the Polyphonic you do not explicitly import polymer.html with a ``<link>`` tag.
 It's done for you automatically.

 .. sourcecode:: html